sebelga/portfolio_tracker_website/documentation/docs/advanced/snapshots.md

 _Note_: Untick "Take Snapshot" for assets you don't want included to reduce data volume.

+_Note 2_: If you have created snapshot data for an asset and you decide to untick the "Take Snapshot", the values from the last snapshot will be copied over into the new snapshots.

+_Tip_: Make sure to make backups of your Google Sheet to avoid losing historical snapshot data of your portfolio.

 :::info
 Charts assume one snapshot per day for accurate performance calculations.
 If you take multiple snapshots daily, adjust the "Num days" in Chart Configuration accordingly.
 :::